tomas/needle/README.md

  - `username`  : For HTTP basic auth.
  - `password`  : For HTTP basic auth.
 Requires username to be passed, but is optional.
  - `accept`    : Sets 'Accept' HTTP header.
 Defaults to `*/*`.
  - `connection`: Sets 'Connection' HTTP header.
-Defaults to `close`.
+Defaults to `close` on Node older than 0.10.11, otherwise the header is not sent.
  - `user_agent`: Sets the 'User-Agent' HTTP header.
 Defaults to `Needle/{version} (Node.js {node_version})`.

 Node.js TLS Options